box/developer.box.com/guides/applications/custom-skills/setup.md

 ## Basic configuration

-Before a Custom Skill can be enabled enabled on a folder, some basic additional configuration needs to be set up.
+Before a Custom Skill can be enabled enabled on a folder, you must complete some additional configuration.

 ### Invocation URL

-Custom Skills work by sending a payload for every file uploaded a remote URL.
+For every file uploaded, copied, or moved into the selected folder, your skill will send a payload to a remote URL.
 This URL is called the invocation URL.

 The Invocation URL can be any HTTP endpoint representing a server, development machine, or serverless function.
-The only condition is that the URL is publicly available and accessible by the Box servers.
+The only requirement is that the URL is publicly available and accessible by Box servers.
 For this reason, `localhost` is not a valid address.

-To set up the Invocation URL, head over to the [Developer Console][devconsole], select your application, and select on the "Configuration" panel on the left hand side.

-Scroll down to the "Invocation URL" section.
+To set up the Invocation URL, navigate to the ** Configuration** tab of the [Developer Console][devconsole] and scroll down to the "Invocation URL" section.

 <ImageFrame border width="600" center>